Rectilinear Planarity of Partial 2-Trees: Rectilinear Planarity Testing of Partial 2-Trees

-\thRptGeneralPartialTwoTrees* \begin{proof} Let $\cal T$ be the BC-tree of $G$, and let $B_1, \dots, B_q$ be the blocks of $G$ $(q \geq 2)$.
+\begin{theorem} Let $G$ be an $n$-vertex partial 2-tree.
+There exists an $O(n^2)$-time algorithm that tests~whether~$G$ is rectilinear planar and that computes a rectilinear representation of $G$ in the positive case. \end{theorem} \begin{proof} Let $\cal T$ be the BC-tree of $G$, and let $B_1, \dots, B_q$ be the blocks of $G$ $(q \geq 2)$.
 We denote by $\beta(B_i)$ the block-node of $\cal T$ corresponding to $B_i$ $(1 \leq i \leq q)$ and by ${\cal T}_{B_i}$ the tree $\cal T$ rooted at $\beta(B_i)$.
 For a cutvertex $c$ of $G$, we denote by $\chi(c)$ the node of $\cal T$ that corresponds to $c$.
-Each ${\cal T}_{B_i}$ describes a class of planar embeddings of $G$ such that, for each non-root node $\beta(B_j)$ $(1 \leq j \leq q)$ with parent node $\chi(c)$, the cutvertex $c$ lies in the external face of $B_j$.
+Each ${\cal T}_{B_i}$ describes a class of planar embeddings of $G$ such that, for each non-root node $\beta(B_j)$ $(1 \leq j \leq q)$ with parent node $\chi(c)$ and grandparent node $\beta(B_k)$, the cutvertex $c$ and $B_k$ lie on the external face of $B_j$.
 We say that $G$ is \emph{rectilinear planar with respect to} ${\cal T}_{B_i}$ if it is rectilinear planar for some planar embedding in the class described by~${\cal T}_{B_i}$.
-To check whether $G$ is rectilinear planar with respect to~${\cal T}_{B_i}$, we have to perform a constrained rectilinear planarity testing for every block $B_1, \dots, B_q$ so to guarantee that the rectilinear representations of the different blocks can be merged together at the shared cutvertices.
-The constraints for each block~$B_j$ depend on whether $j=i$ or not and by the angles that we may have to impose on each cutvertex $c$ of $B_j$.
-We denote by $\deg(c)$ the degree of $c$ in $G$ and by $\deg(c|{B_j})$ the degree of $c$ in~$B_j$.
-We first define the type of constraints that we need to impose for the cutvertices of $B_j$, by distinguishing the cases $j=i$ and $j \neq i$.
-Then, we explain how to handle these constraints in the rectilinear planarity testing.
+To check whether $G$ is rectilinear planar with respect to~${\cal T}_{B_i}$, we have to perform a constrained rectilinear planarity testing for every block $B_1, \dots, B_q$ to guarantee that the rectilinear representations of the different blocks can be merged together at the shared cutvertices.
+We first define the types of constraints that we need to impose on the angles at the cutvertices of $B_j$ in each ${\cal T}_{B_i}$.
+Then we explain how to perform the rectilinear planarity testing algorithm with respect to ${\cal T}_{B_i}$, over all $i=1, \dots, q$, while considering these constraints.